 Make or Buy a Blank Book

 Do you have any paper?
-Good, then you’re ready to make a counting book.
-Fold paper, staple.
-(Cut out into a cool shape for extra fun or go buy one at an educational supply store like I did.)
+Good, then you’re ready to make a blank book.
+Fold your paper, then staple the side.
+For extra pizazz, cut out the edges to make it into a cool shape buy one at an educational supply store like I did.

 Decorate the cover.
 Give your book a title.

-For preschoolers, you write the number from 1 to 10, one number per page.
+For preschoolers, you may want to write the numbers from 1 to 10, one number per page, on each page.
 They can trace over the number with a crayon or marker.
-Older children can write their own number and the number word.
+Older children can write their own number and the number word both.
 (1 one)